 - 8.1 The Outcomes First Group's Safer Recruitment Policy sets the processes which must be followed for the recruitment of team members and volunteers, which includes the requirement for enhanced DBS and other checks.
-Schools and colleges must inform shortlisted candidates that online searches may be done as part of pre-recruitment checks. - 8.2 It is the responsibility of the Head of School(or equivalent) to ensure that the school's Single Central Record is compliant with legislation and statutory guidance and kept up to date and stored confidentially. - 8.3 It is the responsibility of the hiring manager at the setting to ensure that copies of the documents used to verify the successful candidate's identity, right to work, required qualifications and references should be kept on their personnel file.
-The Head of School (or equivalent) and Safeguarding Governor in the school should conduct regular audits to assure themselves that the correct documents are in place and stored safely.

-Schools do not have to keep copies of DBS certificates, in order to fulfil the duty of maintaining the single central record.
+Schools and colleges must inform shortlisted candidates that online searches may be done as part of pre-recruitment checks. - 8.2 It is the responsibility of the Head of School(or equivalent) to ensure that the school's Single Central Record is compliant with legislation and statutory guidance and kept up to date and stored confidentially. - Children's Homes must comply with Regulations 32 and 33 and Schedule 2 of The Children's Homes (England) Regulations 2015 - 8.3 It is the responsibility of the hiring manager at the setting to ensure that copies of the documents used to verify the successful candidate's identity, right to work, required qualifications and references should be kept on their personnel file.
+The Head of School (or equivalent) and Safeguarding Governor in the school should conduct regular audits to assure themselves that the correct documents are in place and stored safely. - Schools do not have to keep copies of DBS certificates, in order to fulfil the duty of maintaining the single central record.
 If the school retains them there must be a valid reason for doing so and it should not be kept for longer than six months as they are covered by UK GDPR/DPA 2018 Article 10.